 Whether you want to throw some shapes to Britney and Beyoncé, lip-sync with drag queens in what used to be a strip club or fist-pump the night away in a leather harness under the railway arches, you really can go out and stay out when it comes to London's LGBTQ+ clubs.
 Here are our picks of the top ten gay and lesbian clubs in London – and be sure to check out our guide to LGBTQ+ London, too.

 By day, this East End favourite plates up brunch and burgers; by night, it’s London’s best pansexual party spot.
 The upstairs bar is fun for a warm-up drink, but the basement is where the club action happens.
-Regular nights include Uncontrollable Urge (eccentric electro on Wednesdays), Goldsnap! (gay girls and their friends on Thursdays) and SorryNotSorry Sundays (a monthly helping of ‘unapologetic pop’).
+Regular nights include Uncontrollable Urge (eccentric electro on Wednesdays) and SorryNotSorry Sundays (a monthly helping of ‘unapologetic pop’).
 It’s all very trendy but everyone is welcome: don’t be surprised to see drag queens rubbing shoulders with off-duty dads from nearby Stoke Newington.

 Formerly (and still commonly) known as Vogue Fabrics, this bijou Dalston basement hosts drag and spoken word events as well as genre-spanning club nights and parties.
 As its name suggests, it attracts a creative and fashion-conscious LGBTQ+ crowd who love to dress up (though no one will really care if you rock up in sneakers and a polo top).
 VFD has the chutzpah to host club nights with names like Cuntmafia and Sassitude, but never takes itself too seriously.
 After all, the venue’s most famous feature is the massive penis mural in the loos.